khurananick/TwilioAppointmentConfirmations/README.md

 **Please note this is not an official Twilio supported application.**\
 **This application does not come with any warranties.
-You may use this application at your own risk.**
+You may use this application at your own risk.** \
+**Please be sure to see the limitations section below before using this application.**

 ## Intro
 This application uses a node CLI script + Twilio Studio to send out and confirm appointment reminders.